Entry and residence

 All travellers to Svalbard is obliged to bring a valid travel document.
 This also applies to crew and passengers on private jets and sea vessels, regardless of size or type.

 A passport is the only valid travel document for entry to Svalbard.
-For Norwegian citizens, a national ID card is also accepted.
+For Norwegian citizens and citizens of an EEA or EFTA country, a national ID card is also accepted.

 There are no requirements for the validity period of the travel document beyond the date of entry.
 However, we recommend that the travel document is valid for a period after the assumed date of departure.
 This is because there are very limited opportunities to renew your travel documents while staying in Svalbard.